 Where should I look for social work jobs?

-Once you've gained the right combination of qualifications and experience, you'll be ready to look for social work jobs.
+Once you've gained the right combination of experience, qualifications and registration, you'll be ready to look for social work jobs.

-Fast-track training schemes and apprenticeships often lead directly into full-time employment, but if you didn't qualify through these routes, here's how to find social worker vacancies:
+Fast-track training schemes and apprenticeships often lead directly into full-time employment, but if you didn't qualify through these routes, here's how to find social work vacancies:

 • Search online - check local authority and council websites, NHS Jobs for careers in NHS trusts and the job pages of charitable organisations you're interested in working for.

-• Use your contacts - make use of social media channels such as LinkedIn and Twitter and your university alumni network to let contacts know that you're looking for a job in social work.
+• Use your contacts - make use of social media channels such as LinkedIn and your university alumni network to let contacts know that you're looking for a job in social work.

 • Join professional bodies - gaining membership of The British Association of Social Workers (BASW) opens up a variety of opportunities.
 You can search for vacancies and attend conferences and networking events.